martinezpenya/ED-CFGS-2122/UD03/UD03_anexo_EN.md

 ### Conflict resolution

 To merge two branches it is necessary that there are no conflicts between the changes made to the two versions of the project.
 If in both versions changes have been made to the same part of a file, then a conflict occurs and needs to be resolved before the branches can be merged.

-The resolution must be done manually observing the changes that intervene and deciding which should prevail, although there are tools like `KDif3` or `meld` q that they facilitate the process.
+The resolution must be done manually observing the changes that intervene and deciding which should prevail, although there are tools like `KDif3` or meld` q that they facilitate the process.

 ###  Rebasing branches (`git rebase`)

 `git rebase <branches-1> <branches-2>`replicates changes from branch  `<branches-2>`to branch `<branches-1>` starting from the common ancestor of both branches.
-The result is the same as merging the two branches but the `<branches-2>`fork disappears as its commits become in the `<branches-1>`.
+The result is the same as merging the two branches but the `<branches-2>`fork disappears as its commits become in the `<branches 1>`.

 ### Removing branches (git branch -d)

-`git branch -d <branch>` removes the branch named `<branch>`  as long as it has been previously merged.
-`git branch -D <branch>` removes the branch named `<branch>`even if it hasn't been merged.
+`git branch -d <branch>` removes the branch named `<branch>`  as long as it has been previously merged.  git branch -D <branch>` removes the branch named `<branch>`even if it hasn't been merged.
 If the branch has not been previously merged all changes from that branch will be lost.

 ### Remote repositories

-The other feature of Git, which together with branches, facilitates collaboration between different users in a project are the remote repositories.
+The other feature of Git, which together with branches, facilitates collaboration between different users in a project, is remote repositories.
 Git allows the creation of a copy of the repository on a git server on the internet.
 The main advantage of having a remote copy of the repository, apart from serving as a backup, is that other users can access it and make changes as well.
 There are many hosting providers for Git repositories but the most used are [GitHub](https://github.com/) y [GitLab](https://about.gitlab.com/).

 # ¿What is GitHub?

 <img src="assets/06_github.jpg" alt="GitHub" style="zoom:25%;" />

-[GitHub](https://github.com/)  is the cloud hosting provider for git-managed repositories more used and the one currently hosting the most source code software development projects open in the world..
+[GitHub](https://github.com/)  is the cloud hosting provider for git-managed repositories more used and the one currently hosting the most source code software development projects open in the world.

 The main advantage of [GitHub](https://github.com/)  is that it allows you to host an unlimited number of repositories. both public and private, and which also offers error registration services, request for new functionalities, task management, wikis or publication of web pages, for each project, even with the basic plan which is free.

 ##  Configuration with public/private key